-It’s the type of planning which is carried by the top management to create goals for the company.
+It’s the type of planning which is carried by the top management to set goals for the company.
 Organizational threats are analyzed along with the strengths and weaknesses.
 Then a plan is created to help the organization complete.
 This type of planning has a timeframe of 3 years or more.

 This type of planning uses tactical planning for achieving strategic planning.
 A timeframe is created for putting the goals into practice.